 If IIS is not running on your system, install it using "Add/Remove Windows Components" in control panel.
 Make sure to select ASP.NET and IIS 6 Metabase Compatibility.

 On Windows 2003 Server you need to select ASP.NET 2.0 as an allowed server extension.

-During WebELecture installation select an application pool that uses .NET CLR version 2.0.
+During WebELecture installation, select .NET v2.0 Classic application pool, or some other pool that uses .NET CLR version 2.0.

 After WebELecture installation succeeded, open IIS Manager, navigate to the application pool that runs WebELecture, select advanced settings and make sure the pool uses following settings:

 .NET CLR version: 2.0, Identity: LocalSystem; Idle Time-out: 0 (don't shutdown idle working processes); Maximium Worker Processes: 1; Recycle Time Interval: 0 (don't recycle working processes).

 As an optimization, you can create a separate application pool for WebELecture and configure it as described.